 Besides waiting for fat bombs to be made, I see no reason for my silicone molds to just be sitting there in a kitchen closet.
 Yet, I’m glad I only own two for now, so I don’t make too many chocolate candies in one batch.
 They are addictive.
 The chocolate itself melts in your mouth in a far more kinky way than store-bought chocolate.
 It’s not fair.
 But I’m not here to post about bad recipes, am I.

-If you’ve read my homemade chocolate recipe, you already know that it is awfully simple to make.
+If you’ve read my homemade chocolate keto recipe, you already know that it is awfully simple to make.
 Making the candies demands a few additional minutes and can get a bit messy but it is a lot of fun!
 Hence, if you have kids, I’m pretty sure they will enjoy helping you with the recipe.
-Let them think of their own weird-flavoured filling and make it.
+Let them think of their own weird-flavored filling and make it.

 The homemade chocolate candy filling